Writer's block is a myth created by people who are afraid to the do the work.

 Pro tip: The habit of blogging every day helps me defeat writer's block.
 The more you write, the more you have to play with.
 Start your blogging journey and set up your website for FREE on WordPress right here.

 If we choose to be professional, we choose to show up consistently and dance with the fear.
 We develop habits that allow us to unlock what Steven Pressfield's calls the resistance in his book The War of Art, compelling the muse to work with us rather than against us.

-Says Godin on the resistance:
+This is what Seth Godin says on facing the resistance:

 “The resistance never goes away.
 The more important the work is, the louder it gets.
 The harder you try to make it go away, the hard and more clever it gets in response.
 The work is doing it when you don't feel like it.
 Doing it when it's not easy.”Seth Godin

 Fear leads to inertia which leads to regret.
 The lizard brain wants us to run away and never come back.